PS00161093/hash-table/README.md

     * The <i>capacity</i> is the number of
 <i>buckets</i> in the hash table, and the <i>initial capacity</i> is simply the capacity
 at the time the hash table is created.
-5. the hash table is <i>open</i>: in the case of a "hash collision", a single bucket stores multiple entries, which must be searched sequentially.
+5. The hash table is <i>open</i>: in the case of a "hash collision", a single bucket stores multiple entries, which must be searched sequentially.
+6. The <i>load factor</i> is a measure of how full the hash table is allowed to get before its capacity is automatically increased.
+7.